 Optical isomerism occurs when substances have the same molecular formula and structural formula, but one cannot be superimposed on the other.
-Put simply, they are mirror images of each other.
+Put simply, optical isomers are mirror images of each other.

 Molecules like this are said to be chiral (pronounced ky-ral).
 The different forms are called enantiomers.
 Optical isomers can occur when there is an asymmetric carbon atom.
 An asymmetric carbon atom is one which is bonded to four different groups.
 It forms a chiral centre of the molecule.